sparsifai/epruning/README.md

 ## Parallel Implementation
 The current version of the optimization phase is written in NumPy as a POC.
 A parallel version will be implemented and added in PyTorch very soon.

+## Contact
+Please send your feedback and comments to sparsifai.ai@gmail.com

 ## Citation
 The paper is submitted to Neurips 2020.
 Please check later.